vertskater/theodinproject/app/views/static_pages/dashboard_steps/moderation_matrix.md

   * Self promotion (joining just to promote material, no prior chat history)
   * Repeated random nonsensical messages (copypasta)
 * Doxxing
-* Any other behavior deemed unacceptable and deserving of a ban by the moderation team
 * Piracy
+* Any other behavior deemed unacceptable and deserving of a ban by the moderation team, such as not correcting “[help vampire](https://slash7.com/2006/12/22/vampires/)” behaviors.

 #### Decay Example